Eastern Arabia: Tylos

-Parthian and Sassanid
+Parthian and Sasanian periods

-From the 3rd century BC to arrival of Islam in the 7th century AD, Eastern Arabia was controlled by two other Iranian dynasties: the Parthians and the Sassanids.
+From the 3rd century BC to arrival of Islam in the 7th century AD, Eastern Arabia was controlled by two other Iranian dynasties: the Parthians and the Sasanians.

 By about 250 BC, the Seleucids lost their territories to the Parthians, an Iranian tribe from Central Asia.
 The Parthian Empire brought the Persian Gulf under their control and extended their influence as far as Oman.
 Because they needed to control the Persian Gulf trade route, the Parthians established garrisons on the southern coast of the Persian Gulf.

 In the 3rd century AD, the Sasanians succeeded the Parthians and held the area until the rise of Islam four centuries later.
-Ardashir, the first ruler of the Sasanian dynasty, conquered Bahrain and northern Oman, and appointed his son, Shapur I, as the governor of eastern Arabia, now the province of Mazun.
+Ardashir, the first ruler of the Sasanian dynasty, conquered Bahrain and northern Oman, and appointed his son, Shapur I, as the governor of eastern Arabia, the province of Mazun.
 Shapur constructed a new city there and named it "Batan Ardashir" after his father.
 Mazun stretched from Oman in the south to the Shatt al-Arab in the north, and included the archipelago of Bahrain; thus it is roughly coterminous with the modern definition of Eastern Arabia.
 It was subdivided into the three districts of Haggar (Hofuf, Saudi Arabia), Batan Ardashir (Al-Qatif, Saudi Arabia), and Mishmahig (Muharraq, Bahrain), which included the Bahrain archipelago.